Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

     }];
 ```

-### 7.23.4 Switch lights on and off according to alarm events
+### 7.23.4 Turn on and off lights according to alarm events

 ```
 【Description 】